withastro/docs/CONTRIBUTING.md

 Once your edits are ready in GitHub, follow the prompts to **create a pull request** and submit your changes for review.
 Every pull request needs to be reviewed by our contributors and approved by a maintainer.

-You can also read a [walk-through of editing the docs this way](https://www.rainsberger.ca/posts/contribute-open-source-docs-edit-page-on-github/).
+You can also read an annotated blog post with screenshots [demonstrating the process of editing the docs this way](https://www.rainsberger.ca/posts/contribute-open-source-docs-edit-page-on-github/).

+### Contribute PRs using an online code editor (e.g. StackBlitz, CodeSandbox, Gitpod)

+You can [fork the docs repository](#helpful-information-about-forks) at GitHub.com then edit online there, or open it in an online editor without needing to set up any local development environment.
+Each cloud IDE has its own shortcut URL for opening an existing repository, and will allow you to create pull requests after you have made changes.

+See specific instructions for [CodeSandbox](https://codesandbox.io/docs/importing#import-from-github), [StackBlitz](https://developer.stackblitz.com/docs/platform/importing-projects/#import-from-github) and [Gitpod](https://www.gitpod.io/docs/getting-started#start-your-first-workspace).

-### Contribute PRs by Developing Locally
+### Contribute PRs by Developing Locally via the command line

 To begin developing locally, checkout this project from your machine.